 UWE permits you to take a break during your studies, normally for a maximum of two academic years.
-For the purposes of financial assessment, if the break in study is longer than two academic years you may have your fee status reassessed.
+If the break in study is longer than two academic years you may have your fee status reassessed from the return date and be classed as a new student for fee calculation purposes.

-If you remain registered on a course without a break in study longer than the duration permitted, you will continue to be charged according to the fees applicable to your income group and intake.
+If you remain registered on a course without a break in study longer than two academic years, you will continue to be charged according to the fees applicable to your fee status and intake.